Beware Falling Prey to Online Scams Part Two

 Last week on the Missouri State Journal, cybersecurity expert Dr. Xiang Guo discussed several types of online scams.

-Guo, an assistant professor in the Department of Information Technology and Cybersecurity at Missouri State University, is back again today to offer some tips and advice about protecting against online scams.
+Guo, an assistant professor in the Department of Information Technology and Cybersecurity at Missouri State University, offers some tips and advice about protecting against online scams.